Knowledge Base

 You might also notice that the Authorization is set to 'No Auth'.
 No authorization is needed for this request, all that's required is the authenticity token as a parameter and the JSESSIONID as a cookie.

-Hit Send and the response returned shows the accessToken, which is the bearer token used for subsequent requests and is saved by Postman as a variable.
+Hit Send and the response returned shows the access_token, which is the bearer token used for subsequent requests and is saved by Postman as a variable.
 TERMINALFOUR expires bearer tokens after 30 mins (1800 secs).
 After this time, you will need to reconnect.

 • The Web Services API Collection (the root ‘folder’ of all the requests) has its Authorization setting set to use Bearer Token Authorization.